-The advertising industry is characterized by two main business models.
+The advertising industry is characterized by two main business models, the broker and the reseller models.
 Under the broker model, the agent operates between the seller and customer and buys media space on behalf of the client.
 In the reseller model, the agency is primarily engaged in the purchase and resale of media space (agency takes ownership of media space).
-The firms in the industry typically use one of the following pricing mechanisms: pricing mechanisms based on working time such as commissions and contract fees, pricing mechanisms based on expected audience size, and pricing mechanisms based on achieved audience size.9
+The firms in the industry typically use one of the following pricing mechanisms: pricing mechanisms based on working time such as commissions and contract fees, pricing mechanisms based on expected audience size, and pricing mechanisms based on achieved audience size.

 The authors recommend that using audience size for quality adjusting advertising services is only appropriate where media space characteristics play an important role in the industry's business models.
 In other words, if changes in a characteristic (audience size) affect the production or delivery of the services, then a quality adjustment is warranted.
-In this view, the cost of providing the service is the proper
+In this view, the cost of providing the service is the proper basis for making quality adjustments.
+This conclusion is founded primarily on the premise that the fixed input-output price index (FIOPI) is the conceptual basis for an SPPI.
+With the assumption that inputs and technology are fixed, the characteristics of the production function are the appropriate basis for quality adjustment of an output price index.